mramshaw/Alexa-Stuff/README.md

 changing the rules to suit themselves - at the moment, advertising is a no-no, but once they figure out how to commercialize (no pun intended) it I am sure it will again become an option.

+Note that certification testing for compliance is not the same thing as logic testing, which is a developer responsibility.
+It's entirely possible to have a skill certified that still has some bugs in it.
+There is a __beta-testing program__ which is worth looking at.

 [It took eight calendar days to get my first Alexa skill certified.]